PearlBorromeo/frontend-mentor/solutions/blog-preview-card/README.md

 # Frontend Mentor - QR Code Component Solution

-This is my solution to the [Blog Preview Card](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is my solution to the [Blog Preview Card](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS) challenge on Frontend Mentor.

 ## Table of contents